ruslandede/ruslandede/projects/more_projects.md

 # 📂 More Projects

-Here are additional projects I have worked on:
+> Here are featured projects I have worked on:
-This list is shared in accordance with NDA.
+> This list is shared in accordance with NDA.
 ---

 ## 🏨 Hospitality & Lifestyle